Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : These are services that allow Fediverse users to follow any Twitter user.
 Now that far-right figures are back on Twitter, these instance pose a problem.
 Admins wishing to ban a single Twitter user will need to ban that user across over 100 different Twitter mirrors.
 Moreover, any interactions with bridged accounts are unseen by the account holder on Twitter.
 Twitter users may not have consented to such mirroring.
 Admins wishing to simply ban mass-Twitter-mirroring can import this list.

 [Bridges](https://seirdy.one/pb/bridges.txt)
 : Bridges to other social media platforms, _excluding_ Twitter/X bridges, that aren't opt-in.
 Bridges to Nostr are common.
 These are excluded from tier0.csv as they're in a dedicated list.
 Nostr is especially worth blocking because most bridges don't appear to do significant moderation or delegate to relays that do, effectively requiring moderators to moderate the whole network in its unmoderated form and potentially duplicate their work across multiple Nostr bridges.
+I've explained my views on Threads in another post: {{<mention-work itemtype="BlogPosting">}}{{<cited-work name="De-federating P92" url="../../../../2023/06/20/defederating-p92/" extraName="headline">}}{{</mention-work>}}.

 [Corporate social media with user-hostile dark patterns](https://seirdy.one/pb/corpo.txt) : A short list containing instances run by social media companies that have displayed user-hostile behavior, for anybody who doesn't wish to support such practices.
 Privacy abuse, growth-mindsets, dark patterns, and a history of vendor lock-in are common (but not all universal) themes.
 Not updated very often.